 - When you remove the filter completely, you may find various objects that need to be dislodged, such as hair, coins, keys, or lint.

 - Once the objects are removed, run the filter under water and use soap and a toothbrush if necessary to remove any debris.
 If the filter is extremely clogged or dirty, you can soak it in a tub of warm water before scrubbing it with soap.

 The seal around your washing machine door can be one of the worst causes of bad odors.
 Don’t worry, it’s easy to clean and a quick fix.
 If you’ve got a bad smell coming from your washing machine then this should be the first place you look.
 Swipe around the fold with a dry rag and you may find some build up.
 Make sure to swipe with a dry rag or paper towel first and not a wet one.
 At this point your just looking for signs of growth.
 If you find evidence of growth inside the seal then we can take the necessary steps to clean it out.
 There are a few ways you can deal with mold and mildew:

 - Mix baking soda or flower with warm soapy water until it forms a paste.
 Apply this to the effected areas and let it sit for about 15 minutes, then scrub it away.

 - Run a hot wash with a cup of vinegar in the detergent drawer.
-This will clean not only the seal but the entire drum.

 Even if you don’t find mold or mildew growth when you check the seal, you should do the vinegar wash once in a while anyway.
 Periodic cleanings will help keep your washing machine smelling fresh.
 When asked How To Remove Washing Machine Odor people think of cleaning almost every part of the machine except the rubber seal.
 And that’s a huge problem area.
 Don’t neglect it.
 Make sure to clean all around and behind it.
 It’s a weird part to clean where mold just loves to hide.